WLiu0928/lsrestart/README.md

 Steps for Linux: https://stackoverflow.com/questions/15351491/passwordless-ssh-to-remote-system-as-root

-REALLY insecure but works according to specs

 Tested with a VirtualBox Ubuntu 32-bit server

-DISCLAIMER: Not really knowledgable on Linux so this is a very bad solution
+DISCLAIMER: This is a very bad solution